JohnFunk-VMW/DotNetOnPCF/README.md

-# John's .Net On PCF Playlist
+# John's .Net on PCF Playlist
 ## Awareness Level Material

 Start with the Pivotal PCF for Windows and .Net Web Site.
 New material is added frequently.